The Marx of the Anti-Semites

 Rather than repeat myself, I have posted some of the commoner remarks here, with my responses to them.

 Kevin MacDonald tells me he will post his own review of my review on his personal website here.
+[Added September 2021: Now defunct, so far as I can tell.]
 He has already sent me a copy, which was the basis for some of my comments below.